1. How are girls’ and boys’ bodies different?

 3. How are babies made?

 Men have cells in their bodies called sperm and women have cells called eggs.
 If a man and a woman agree to have sexual intercourse, the man puts his penis into the woman’s vagina and sperm come out.
 If his sperm meets her egg, a baby can develop.

-If they don’t already know about the internal sexual organs, you can use diagrams to explain, such as those on the Busy Bodies DVD.
+If they don’t already know about the internal sexual organs, you can use diagrams to explain, such as those on the video series.
 Later on you can explain that there are other, assisted ways in which pregnancies can happen.